meeshkan/unmock.github.io/docs/introduction.md

 Examples like the one above show how Unmock helps answer three essential questions.

-1. **Output Verification**: Does my code correctly compose the input and transform the output of network calls?
+1. [**IO Verification**](expectations.md): Does my code correctly compose the input and transform the output of network calls?
-2. **Property Testing**: Does my code account for all the ways an external API or my network connection may behave?
+2. [**Property Testing**](property.md): Does my code account for all the ways an external API or my network connection may behave?
-3. **Passthrough Validation**: Does my code trigger the correct passthrough integrations, like analytics, logging, etc?
+3. [**Passthrough Validation**](passthrough.md): Does my code trigger the correct passthrough integrations, like analytics, logging, etc?

-This documentation covers these questions in three separate sections.

-You'll also learn about Unmock's different methods for simulating external APIs (like Stripe or another microservice in your company) and the various test reports Unmock can produce.
+Before looking at these questions in detail, it's important to understand how services are defined in Unmock.